Attendance registration for

 Register attendance for the first study day on 1-2-3!

-Meet students in a timely manner and save a lot of time by avoiding circulating paper lists and manual processing of attendance registration afterwards.
+Meet students in a modern way and save a lot of time by avoiding circulating paper lists and manual processing of attendance records afterward.

 Attendance registration on the first day of study made easier

-The process of registering students on the first day of study is for many still a manual task with either roll call or queues where students sign up on a list, and a lot of follow-up work for administrative staff at the place of study to get attendance data entered into the Common Student System.
+For many, the process of registering students on the first day of classes is still a manual task, involving either roll call or queues where students sign a list, along with considerable follow-up work for administrative staff at the institution to enter attendance data into the Common Student System (FS).

 Digitizing the entire process will safeguard student privacy and avoid manual registration and post-processing of attendance data afterwards.